michondr/jetbrains-speedy-shortcuts/README.md

 `alt s` - add current class to services (Tool_External Tools_AddService BIN/CONSOLE) <br />
 `alt semicolon` - close all (Macro.clear workspace) - works only on windows <br />
 `altGraph t` - surround current selection for translate (Macro.pushTranslate) - works in twig <br />
+`altGraph w` - surrount current row to time watch (Macro.start/strop time watch) - works when you have defined tstart and tend watches <br />

 ## new files <br />
 `ctrl shift comma` - new scratch.
 When you have selected text, opens new scratch file of appropriate file type and inserts selection (NewScratchFile) <br />